syncfusion-content/blazor-docs/blazor/getting-started/blazor-server-side-visual-studio.md

     {% endhighlight %}
     {% endtabs %}

-* Now, add the Syncfusion Calendar component in razor file.
+* Now, add the Syncfusion Calendar component in the razor file.
 Here, the Calendar component is added in the **~/Pages/Index.razor** page under the `~/Pages` folder.

     {% tabs %}
     {% highlight razor %}